 Pholia Farm is best known for its high quality, milking Nigerian Dwarf Goats and it’s aged, raw milk cheeses (made from 2006-20016).
 Owned by Vern and Gianaclis Caldwell and named after their daughters Phoebe and Amelia (from which the name Pholia originates), Pholia Farm occupies about 24 acres in rural southern Oregon.
-The land is part of a much larger tract upon which Gianaclis, then Susan Stevenson, was raised.
+The land is part of a much larger tract upon which Gianaclis (maiden name Stevenson) was raised.
 The last batch of Pholia Farm Cheese was made in the fall of 2016.
-Pholia will continue to milk goats and teach classes, however and produce it’s cow milk cheese product – Gia’s Cheesorizo.

-The farm focuses on happy, health animals; permaculture and forest restoration; education; and of course, outstanding cheeses.
+The farm focuses on happy, health animals; permaculture and forest restoration; experiences; and education.

-We offer classes, a memorable farmstay experience in our refurbished 1970 Airstream, and other opportunities to visit the farm and share in our lives and lifestyle.
+We offer classes, a memorable farmstay experience in our refurbished 1970 Airstream and tiny Bunk House, and other opportunities to visit the farm and share in our lives and lifestyle.

-Gianaclis is the author of several books on small dairy, goat care, and cheesemaking (see image links in sidebar) and a consultant and teacher.
+Gianaclis is the author of several books on small dairy, goat care, and cheesemaking, and a consultant and teacher.